 Celebriticity bills itself as the "most notorious entertainment website in the world" which uses a combination of "real & satire news" to create the "most shocking headlines."
 In this case, the real portion of the above-quoted story is that both Jay-Z and Bryshere Y. Gray do in fact exist.
 The "satire" (i.e., fake) portion of the article is everything else.

-There was no DNA test, Jay-Z never said that Hakeem was his real son, and the story about Jay-Z’s having a fling with a woman named “Donut” is apocryphal.
-While this rumor was picked up by several other disreputable wen sites, news about Jay-Z’s alleged son was not reported by any credible news outlet.
+There was no DNA test, Jay-Z never said that Hakeem was his real son, and the story about Jay-Z's having a fling with a woman named "Donut" is apocryphal.
+Although this rumor was picked up by several other disreputable web sites, news about Jay-Z's alleged son was not reported by any credible news outlet.